 Sandra Ban is an academic-turned-sommelier based in Chicago.
-From a family with a long tradition of wine making and drinking, she began her wine career in the winery at City Winery Chicago, where she is now lead sommelier, and where she occasionally has the opportunity to use her French.
-She feels privileged to use her passion for wine and hospitality in the service of making guests happy and helping others learn about the wide world of libations.
+From a family with a long tradition of wine making and drinking, she feels privileged to use her passion for wine and hospitality in the service of making guests happy and helping others learn.
 Through the Court of Master Sommeliers and WSET, she continues to develop professionally and indulge her curiosity.

-Jacob Brown is the beverage director at Italic, a rustic Italian restaurant in downtown Austin.
-Jacob moved to Texas from Park City, Utah in 2016 in pursuit of furthering his career in the hospitality industry.
+Jacob Brown is on the Sommelier Team at Lazy Bear in San Francisco.
+Jacob has lived and worked in Texas and Utah continuing to hone his skills as a hospitalian.
 He participated in the 2017 and 2018 TEXSOM Best Sommelier Competition, the Cochon 555, and was a finalist for the Star Chefs 2017 Rising Star of the Year award.
 Jacob started his career in the beverage world as a ski bum bartender at a peanut bar in Utah.
-Although still a ski bum, the lack of mountains and snow in Texas prove this pursuit difficult.
+Jacob.
 In November of 2015, Jacob passed the Certified Sommelier exam through the Court of Master Sommeliers and is working towards the next level.

 Alexandra Cherniavsky began her career in restaurants in her early teens working for her parents in their family-owned restaurant in Oxford, Pennsylvania.
 She discovered an interest in wine as a career while working at Stage Left and Catherine Lombardi restaurants in New Brunswick, New Jersey.
 She returned home to Philadelphia in 2013 with stints as wine director at Le Bec Fin, avance, and Amada.
 Her current role as beverage manager at Aimee Olexy and Stephen Starr’s The Love gave her the opportunity to write a fun, approachable wine list composed of several mini wine lists, each with their own perspective and each containing wines that are ready to drink now.
 The Love was named one of the 100 Best Wine Restaurants 2018 by Wine Enthusiast and one of Esquire’s Best New Restaurants 2018.
 Alexandra is an Advanced Sommelier, as well as a Certified Specialist of Wine.
 She is currently studying for the Master Sommelier diploma.